 Mergers and acquisitions have been one of the most effective ways whether it’s about business expansion or eliminating competition.
 Also, strategic mergers with the intent to collaborate can help survive the cut-throat competition.
 However, mergers and acquisitions are complex transactions that involve multiple compliances under various laws.
-Here, we have covered key compliances for mergers and acquisitions under the Companies Act, 2013 that should be ensured ahead of their mergers.
+Here, we have covered compliances Checklist for merger and amalgamation under Companies Act 2013 that should be ensured ahead of their mergers.

 The Companies Act, 2013